xbeat/Machine-Learning/README.md

 Introduction to Weakly Differentiable Functions

 Weakly differentiable functions are a generalization of differentiable functions in the context of functional analysis and partial differential equations.
 These functions may not be differentiable in the classical sense but possess a weak derivative that satisfies certain integral conditions.
 This concept is crucial in the study of Sobolev spaces and the weak formulation of PDEs.

+## Mastering Statistics for Data Science and Machine Learning

+Introduction to Statistics in Data Science

+Statistics forms the foundation of data science and machine learning.
+It provides the tools to analyze, interpret, and draw meaningful insights from data.
+This book aims to introduce key statistical concepts essential for aspiring data scientists and machine learning practitioners.

 ## Exploring Correlations in Machine Learning Using Python